 Required documentation items are identified and receipt date is maintained on an automated tracking system through Banner.
-When documents arrive, Financial Aid personnel stamps the form with current date of receipt and enters a receipt date beside the document name in Banner.
-Items are scanned into student's Banner file by BDMS and coded as Received, Pending Review.
+When documents arrive, Financial Aid personnel stamp the form with current date of receipt and list the student's name and T number on the documents.
+Items are scanned into student's Banner file by BDMS and coded in RRAAREQ by the Processors.

 When all required documents are received, the student is considered complete and ready to be verified and then packaged.
 The Financial Aid Processor gathers all documentation and creates a student folder for all students needing verification of having other missing documentation.
 The Financial Aid Processor then completes the verification process for selected students, as outlined in chapter 9 of the P & P. After that time, the student's awards will be completed and the student will be notified of the results of the verification by receipt of an award email notification.